kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 The free version of our plugin does not provide Google Optimize Snippet Adding Support.
 This feature is only available with the <a href="https://1.envato.market/Yvn3R" target="_blank">premium version</a> of our plugin.

-= I have noticed that some transactions are missing in my GA account, compared to my Woocmmerce backend (Orders) =
+= I have noticed that some transactions are missing in my GA account, compared to my WooCommerce backend (Orders) =

 Possible reasons for not getting the accurate Transactions (in sales performance report) are as below :